ratatui/ratatui-website/src/content/docs/tutorials/counter-app/basic-app.md

 :::caution

-Some editors remove unused imports automatically, so if you run into errors about missing types, etc. make sure these are in place.
+Some editors remove unused imports automatically, so if you run into errors about missing types, etc. make sure these are in place. and double-check that shared imports like `Stylize` come from ratatui and not crossterm to avoid conflicts.

 :::